sudo-kraken/seerr/docs/README.md

 ## We need your help!

-[Jellyseerr](https://github.com/fallenbagel/jellyseerr) is an ambitious project where developers/contributors poured a lot of work into, and that builds on top of [Overseerr](https://github.com/sct/overseerr).
-And we have a lot more to do as well.
+[Seerr](https://github.com/seerr-team/seerr) is an ambitious project where developers/contributors poured a lot of work into, and we have a lot more to do as well.
+Seerr is the result of a collaborative effort between the original Overseerr project and the Jellyseerr fork, created to deliver an excellent request management solution for both Plex and Jellyfin users.

 We value your feedback and support in identifying and fixing bugs to make Seerr even better.
 As an open-source project, we welcome contributions from everyone.
 Contribution includes building new features, patching bugs, translating the application, or even just writing documentation.

-If you would like to contribute, please be sure to review our [contribution guidelines](https://github.com/seerr-team/seerr/blob/develop/CONTRIBUTING.md).
+If you would like to contribute, please be sure to review our [contribution guidelines](../CONTRIBUTING.md).